kaliop-uk/ezmigrationbundle/README.md

     take a look at the following issue for a possible explanation and ideas for workarounds: https://jira.ez.no/browse/EZP-24691

-* the bundle does not at the moment support creation of user accounts using a custom contentType

-* the bundle at the moment does not support creating entities with a creator other than user id 14 ('admin')

 * if you are using eZPublish versions prior to 2015.9, you will not be able to create/update Role definitions that contain policies with limitations for custom modules/functions.
 The known workaround is to take over the RoleService and alter its constructor to inject into it the desired limitations